ahmed4g/nextcloud-docker-compose/README.md

-copy of ichiTechs with chnages to resolve upload size limit
+copy of ichiTechs with changes to resolve upload size limit
 # Dockerized-SSL-NextCloud-with-MariaDB
 A NextCloud server with a MariaDB database behind a Nginx reverse proxy with LetsEncrypt for SSL encryption